BTAA Library Community Engagement Network Teams Migration: FAQs

 September 24-26: Migration window.
 Access to current files will be temporarily unavailable while content is migrating.

-October 1: Start collaborating in the new Community Engagement Network Teams site!
+October 1: Start collaborating in the new Community Engagement Network Team!
 (Google and individual Teams files will be set to read-only.)

 Alert